jane-h20/jane-h20.github.io/README.md

 # jane-h20.github.io

 # Jane Hawkins

-## Education
+#### About Me
-Data Science Major w/ Concentration in Earth Science Computer Science & Mathematics Minor
+My name is Jane Hawkins, and I am a third-year student at the University of Oregon.
+I am currently pursuing a Bachelor of Science in Data Science with a concentration in Earth science, and minors in both Computer Science and Earth Science.

-### Fun Facts About Me!!
+### Fun Facts About Me!
-- I have a black cat anmes Louie
+- I have a black cat named Louie
 - In my freetime I like to read and do art